francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

     run: dotnet test affected.proj
 ```

-## This is not an entirely scalable solution
+## This is not an entirely scalable solution, but it leaves room for growth

-Right now, this works for us because the time it takes to recompile our entire solution is still fast both locally and in the pipeline.
+For a time, this worked for us because the time it takes to recompile our entire solution was
+fast both locally and in the pipeline (i.e. the problem Bazel and Nx focus on solving).

-However, as we grow, we have been able to perceive that the time it takes to recompile our entire solution is slightly increasing.
+However, as we've grown, we have been able to perceive that the time it takes to recompile our

-Currently though, we are not at the scale where we need to worry about this.
-The time to recompile our entire solution is still
-less than the effort required to maintain a more complex solution.
-When the weightings change, we will re-evaluate our decision,
+entire solution is slightly increasing (but still not a major problem).
+When it really is at odds
+with our patience, we will eventually consider using a monorepo tool.

+The important thing is that we have left room for growth.
+We already use the monorepo pattern, so
-whether that means adopting a monorepo tool or splitting our codebase into multiple repositories.
+we can easily adopt a monorepo tool like Bazel, Nx or Pants without having to refactor our codebase.

 ## Conclusion

 In summary, adopting a monorepo requires consideration of many factors.
-I recommend studying the pros and cons of it,
+I recommend studying
-and see which ones apply to your situation.
-Put both options on a mental weighing scale and see which way it leans.
+the pros and cons of it, and see which ones apply to your situation.
+Put both options on a mental
+weighing scale and see which way it leans.

-It's also important to note that even if you've decided on an approach or use a hybrid approach like ours, like any conscious decision,
+It's also important to note that even if you've decided on an approach or use a hybrid approach like
-you will eventually have to accept some level of trade-off (unless you're Google and you have the resources to build your own solution).
+ours, like any conscious decision in tech or in life, you will eventually have to accept some level
+of trade-offs (unless you're Google and you have the resources to build your own solution).

-If you do decide to adopt a monorepo, I recommend an incremental approach.
-Adopt the monorepo pattern first, and then
+If you do decide that a monorepo is suitable for you, I also highly recommend an incremental approach.
-adopt a monorepo tool as you scale.
+Adopt the monorepo pattern first, and then adopt a monorepo tool as you scale.
+This way, you can get
+the benefits of a monorepo without the overhead of a monorepo tool, and when the time comes, it
+makes it easier to adopt a monorepo tool.